People create relationships from the inside out. When we want to change our relationships, it’s an inside job.

 What is Emotionally Focused Therapy (EFT)?

-EFT is an experiential therapy that looks at your relationship as a system and a primary emotional attachment bond.
+EFT is an experiential therapy that looks at your relationship as a system and an important emotional attachment bond.
 It is a well-researched scientific model of romantic relationships (Johnson, 2019).
 It has been validated by outcome research (Wiebe & Johnson, 2016) to provide evidence that it successfully helps couples repair relationship distress and improve relationship satisfaction with long-term success.
 EFT has a 75% success rate.
 90% of those who don’t complete the full process, report an improvement in their relationship.
-EFT has three parts:
+EFT has three sequential stages:

 Years after completing this process couples report their relationship is increasingly loving and resilient.
 EFT is relevant for all relationships.